imohitmayank/a_lazy_data_science_guide/docs/network_science/kg_introduction.md

 ## What is a Knowledge graph?

-- To better under Knowledge graphs, let's start by understanding its basic unit i.e. "fact".

-- A fact is the most basic piece of information that can be stored in a KG.
+- To better understand Knowledge graphs, let's start by understanding its basic unit i.e. "fact".
+A fact is the most basic piece of information that can be stored in a KG.
 Facts can be represented in form of triplets with either of the following ways,
   - **HRT**: `<head, relation, tail>`
   - **SPO**: `<subject, predicate, object>`

-- Let's follow the HRT representation for this article.
+- We will follow the HRT representation for this article.

 - Facts contain 3 elements which can be further represented as a graph,
   - **Head or tail**